 - The key risks to your project (including financial and IP risks) and the steps you will take to manage and mitigate these risks.
 Ensure that these risks are considered when defining milestones (the go/no go points for your project).

-- An explanation of the role of key collaborators and sub-contractors involved in the research, as well as any patient and public leads (not previously listed as co-applicants).
+- An explanation of the role of key collaborators and sub-contractors involved in the research, as well as any patient, service user, carer and public leads (not previously listed as co-applicants).
 Sub-contractors provide external specialist services which cannot be provided by the organisation leading the project or its co-applicants or collaborators.
 Services include, for example, consultancy, design services, or the development and provision of specialist equipment.
 These costs can be requested for organisations providing these services in a territory that is outside England, but suitable justification is required.

 - A description of how patients and the public, as well as other relevant stakeholders, including evidence users, have been involved in the development of the application, will actively be involved in the proposed research and how this involvement will benefit the project.
 Describe the reasons for the selected approach and any arrangements for training and support.
 If you are invited to submit a full application, your outline application will be assessed by a public panel member who will consider the patient and public involvement aspect of your proposal, and feedback will be provided for you to be considered in the full application.

 - The NIHR expects appropriate and well-designed involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
 In the Stage 1 application, it is essential to show your plans for involving patients/service users, carers and the public at each appropriate stage of the research project lifecycle.
 For example, sitting on oversight committees, being a member of the research team involved in activities such as recruitment, data collection, analysis, producing study materials and sharing findings.
 Your PPI plans will be assessed by the funding committee which includes patient and public members.
 In the rare circumstances where PPI is not appropriate, a clear justification must be provided.